Renault Master: Master Z.E. and E-Tech

-The Master Z.E. was introduced in 2018 as a battery electric vehicle with a 33 kW-hr lithium ion battery and the 57 kW "R75" electric traction motor from the contemporaneous Zoe and Kangoo Z.E., providing a driving range of 120 km under the WLTP cycle.
+The Master Z.E. was introduced in 2018 as a battery electric vehicle with a 33 kWh lithium-ion battery and the 57 kW "R75" electric traction motor from the contemporaneous Zoe and Kangoo Z.E., providing a driving range of 120 km under the WLTP cycle.
 Maximum torque output is 225 Nm.
-The battery capacity was increased to 52 kW-hr in spring 2022, extending the range to 190 km (WLTP).
+The battery capacity was increased to 52 kWh in spring 2022, extending the range to 190 km (WLTP).
 In the UK, the newer variant with larger range now is marketed as the Master E-Tech instead.
 It will go on sale in the Australian market in 2024.

-The battery can be recharged at 7.4 kW (AC); the newer 52 kW-hr variant adds the ability to use a DC charger, but is limited to 22 kW.
+The battery can be recharged at 7.4 kW (AC); the newer 52 kWh variant adds the ability to use a DC charger, but is limited to 22 kW.

+The electric variants did not apply to the Opel/Vauxhall and Nissan models.

 Master Van H2-Tech

-At the 2022 Paris Motor Show, HYVIA presented a production version of the Renault Master Van H2-TECH, which runs on hydrogen.
+At the 2022 Paris Motor Show, HYVIA presented a production version of the Master Van H2-Tech, which runs on hydrogen.

+Safety

+Fourth generation (XDD; 2024)

+The fourth generation Master was unveiled on November 21, 2023, at the Solutrans Motor Show in Lyon.
+It is available with both combustion, electric and hydrogen powertrains.

+It was named International Van of the Year 2025 on September 16, 2023, making it the fifth van from the French manufacturer to win the award.

+A new generation of the Nissan Interstar, derived from this utility vehicle, was unveiled in February 2024.